-- Alban Maintenance Facility.
-(Lee District) \$2,000,000 for construction of improvements to the 13.
-Alban Maintenance Facility which will include construction of new offices and training room, upgrades and renovations to service bays and expansion of parking lot. - Newington Garage Feasibility Study.
-(Mt Vernon District) \$350,000 to support a feasibility study for the renovation and expansion of the Newington Garage. - 15.
-Newington DVS Facility Renovation and Expansion.
-Vernon District) \$50,000,000 transform the existing Newington facility into a more productive structure to support current and future vehicle maintenance needs for County vehicles.
+- 13. Alban Maintenance Facility.
+(Lee District) \$1,500,000 for construction at the Alban Facility.
+This project includes major modifications to the Alban Facility to improve the efficiency of vehicle maintenance, as well as expand the existing parking lot. - 14.
+Newington Garage Feasibility Study.
+(Mt Vernon District) \$164,000 to support a feasibility study for the renovation and expansion of the Newington Garage. - Newington DVS Facility Renovation and Expansion.
+(Mt Vernon District) \$52,700,000 to transform the existing Newington facility into a more productive structure to support current and future vehicle maintenance needs for County vehicles.
 The Newington facility was built in 1968 when the requirements to maintain vehicles were approximately 1/3 of the number of vehicles and services currently needed to meet local, State and Federal requirements.
-Over the Picture of existing Newington facility maintenance bays, motorcycle shop and other additions have been made in an effort to keep pace with the increased number of vehicles and demands for inspections and services.
+Over the maintenance bays, motorcycle shop and other additions have been made in an effort to keep pace with the increased number of vehicles and demands for inspections and services.
 However, improvements are needed to enhance production and capacity for the current fleet of 1,850 vehicles that includes school buses, public safety vehicles and heavy equipment.
 This project is supported by the fall 2007 bond referendum and a transfer from Fund 503, Department of Vehicle Services.